-XXI Property, Plant and Equipment
+XXII.
+Property, Plant and Equipment

-Assets that have physical substance and are held for use in the production or supply of goods or services, for rental to others or for administrative purposes and that are expected to be used during more than one financial year are classified as Property, Plant and Equipment.
-The deminimis level for capitalising such assets is £7,500.
+Assets that have physical substance and are held for use in the production or supply of goods or services, or for administrative purposes and that are expected to be used during more than one financial year are classified as Property, Plant and Equipment.